ncavasin/high_scale_branching_strategy/README.md

-# Branching strategy with semantic versioning
+# High scale systems' branching strategy with semantic versioning

 This branching strategy is a way to manage the development, testing, and deployment of software applications in a coordinated and organized manner.
 It is particularly well-suited for medium to large-sized applications that have